MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

 #### A.B.C.
 Phonotactic restrictions

-In the onset and coda of a syllable, /j/ does not occur if its nucleus is /i/.
+In the onset of a syllable, /j/ does not occur if its nucleus is /i/.
 Every other sequence of segments that follows the syllable structure outlined in the previous section is permitted.
 Consonant clusters occur, but only at syllable boundaries.

 <table>
     <tr>